trevortombe/website/content/publication/inflation/index.md

 # 4 = Report
 # 5 = Book
 # 6 = Book section
-publication_types = ["3"]
+publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "Working Paper, Submitted" publication_short = "Working Paper, Submitted"
+publication = "*Canadian Public Policy, forthcoming*" publication_short = "*Canadian Public Policy, forthcoming*"

 # Abstract and optional shortened version.
-abstract = "Canada's inflation rate rose from 3.1 percent in June 2021 to 8.1 percent one year later.
-What is behind this rapid surge?
-And will higher interest rates ease the pressure?
-We explore these questions with a detailed analysis of recently rising inflation.
-We find a few items dominate, especially energy and items sensitive to oil prices.
-To separate demand- from supply-driven inflation, we use detailed household expenditure data and find rising inflation is primarily the latter.
-We also find items with normally transitory price changes or those highly sensitive to interest rates also account for nearly all of inflation's rise.
-While much uncertainty remains, time and tighter monetary policy may likely help decrease inflation." abstract_short = ""
+abstract = "Canada's inflation rate rose to generational highs in 2022.
+We explore this rapid surge.
+Using new methods and detailed household consumption data, we separately identify demand- and supply-driven price increases.
+We find the latter accounts for most of inflation's rise-especially among energy-intensive and highly traded items.
+In addition, we find items with normally transitory price changes or those highly sensitive to interest rates account for nearly all the increase.
+Our work sheds important new light on recent inflation trends and illustrates new empirical methods that can add value to inflation monitoring efforts in Canada." abstract_short = ""

 # Is this a selected publication? (true/false)